samth3goat/esp32-yolo-tracking-turret/README.md

 # ESP32 YOLO Object Tracking Turret

-A real-time computer vision tracking system that uses a custom-trained YOLO11 model to detect and track a target object while controlling a two-axis pan/tilt turret through an ESP32 microcontroller.
+A real-time computer vision tracking system featuring a custom-designed and 3D-printed two-axis pan/tilt turret.
+The system uses a custom-trained YOLO11 model to detect and track a target object while an ESP32 microcontroller controls the turret through closed-loop PD control.

-The system combines machine learning, computer vision, embedded systems, serial communication, and closed-loop control to autonomously maintain target lock using a webcam and servo-actuated turret platform.
+The project integrates mechanical design, computer vision, embedded systems, serial communication, and feedback control into a fully autonomous object tracking platform.

 ---

 ## Project Overview

-The system uses a webcam to capture live video, processes frames using OpenCV and YOLO object detection, determines the target position relative to the screen center, and sends movement commands to an ESP32 which controls the servos.
+The system captures live video using a webcam, processes each frame with OpenCV and a custom-trained YOLO11 model, computes the target's position relative to the center of the frame, and sends tracking commands to an ESP32.
+The ESP32 executes a PD controller to drive the pan and tilt servos, allowing the custom-designed turret to continuously maintain target lock through visual feedback.
 ---

+## Skills Demonstrated

+- Mechanical Design (CAD)
+- 3D Printing
+- Embedded Systems
+- Computer Vision
+- Control Systems (PD)
+- Python
+- C++
+- OpenCV
+- YOLO11
+- ESP32
+---

 ## Demo

 <img width="408" height="434" alt="Untitled - 05 juin 2026 à 16 11 36" src="https://github.com/user-attachments/assets/bc4024de-7969-480d-bd7c-d36b02986683" />

----

-## Features

-### Current
-- ESP32 pan/tilt control
-- Real-time YOLO11 object detection
-- Custom-trained object tracking model
-- OpenCV webcam integration
-- Python ↔ ESP32 serial communication
-- Two-axis target tracking
-- Target coordinate extraction
-- Exponential target smoothing
-- Proportional-Derivative (PD) control
-- Visual debugging overlay
-- Red center reference point
-- Green tracked target point
-- External servo power system

 ---